BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Proposed Architecture

 \subsection{Early Exit}

 We propose an EE criterion that estimates proportionate entropy reduction over exits, i.e. fractional reduction in entropy concerning the previous exit.
 When this value falls below a certain threshold $\delta$, the exit criterion is satisfied.
 This has been portrayed in Algorithm \ref{alg:eem}.
 Here, the entropy of logits $S(h_{c})$ is computed as in Equations (\ref{eq10}) and (\ref{eq11}).
-Initially, the value of $S(h_{c})$ is taken as $\ln(m)$, which signifies the case when logits are spread as evenly as possible across $m$ classes.
+Initially, the value of $S(h_{c})$ is taken as $\ln(m)$, which signifies the case where logits are evenly spread across $m$ classes.

 Following this, an auxiliary block $\Phi_{c} (\cdot)$ is defined to process $h_{c}$ and predict the output $\hat{y}_{c}$ as follows:

 Here, $\Phi_{c}(\cdot)$ belongs to the set of binarized feed-forward networks $\Phi=\{\Phi_{1}, \Phi_{2}, ... ,\Phi_{C}\}$ as shown in Figure \ref{fig1d}.
 It processes $h_{c}$ into a discrete probability distribution $\hat{y_{c}}$ as the output for the $c^{th}$ exit.
 To ensure minimal computational overhead, $\Phi_{c}(\cdot)$ has a minimal number of parameters compared to the backbone network $F(\cdot)$.